 A wide variety of seabirds, which are rare near the mainland, roost, and nest on the islands in their thousands, fed by abundant schools of surface fish and squid

 Lord Howe Island has been settled since the mid-1800s and today supports a permanent population of around 350.

 The small human population and limited visitor numbers have ensured that marine resources are sustainable, so swimming and snorkelling with a myriad of colourful fish are the norm.

 Large fish, which are scarce and avoid humans in other parts of the world, are easily approached at Lord Howe, making underwater photography easy.

 An extensive barrier coral reef, the southernmost on the planet, protects a broad sheltered lagoon and sandy beach on the western side of the island while fringing coral reefs lie immediately offshore of the beaches on the eastern side.
 Lord Howe is the only place in Australia where such a diversity of fish, coral, algae and associated creatures can be seen by snorkelling just a few metres from the beach.

 A number of tour operators offer round-island sight-seeing trips in calm weather and further offshore, game fishing charter boats fish for kingfish, yellowfin tuna, wahoo and a variety of other oceanic species.
-Of those fish which are not released, many end up on island restaurant menus, since not many visitors want to take home a 20kg fish with their luggage.
+Of those fish which are not released, many end up on island restaurant menus, others end up on lucky customers BBQ plates.